 Growing an Entrepreneurial Business

-My Own Meals, Inc. is the industry leader in manufacturing and marketing shelf stable kosher food.
-Our primary markets are institutions, military, international exports, and emergency food for disaster planning and relief.
+My Own Meals, Inc. is the industry leader in the manufacturing and marketing of shelf stable kosher food.
+Our primary markets are institutions, food service, vending, web sales, military, international exports, and emergency food for disaster planning and relief.
 We are very proud of the work we do and continue to share our knowledge and capabilities with customers facing special dietary challenges and kosher meal planning.